Our free membership, business.com+, takes the pain out of choosing new business services.

 Without comprehensive, streamlined digital document processes, companies waste time applying changes to outdated document versions.
 Fast-moving organizations will struggle to achieve high productivity if they continue relying on paper documents.

-There is still much confusion about how cloud-based apps operate, including what they can and can’t do and how to integrate them into daily operations.
-In fact, according to MuleSoft’s 2023 Connectivity Benchmark report, 80 percent of organizations say app integration issues hinder digital transformation efforts such as cloud migrations, and that figure rises to 90 percent for companies that are behind on their digital transformation processes.
+While you might think we have moved beyond this, there remains confusion about how cloud-based apps operate, including what they can and can’t do and how to integrate them into daily operations.
+According to MuleSoft’s recent Benchmark report, 80 percent of organizations say app integration issues hinder digital transformation efforts such as cloud migrations, and that figure rises to 90 percent for companies that are behind on their digital transformation processes.

 When there’s a lack of clarity about how cloud-based apps function, business leaders might be less likely to move to cloud-based document management systems because of compatibility fears.